TSS-STOWE-Annie's-Journal.jpg

 CAST SIZE - (Character & Stage Age)

-2 Women (Eleanor and Cecile - 50s - although could be in their 40s or 60s, with some minor script adjustments)
+2 Women (Eleanor and Cecile - 50s - although could be in their 40s through 70s, with some minor script adjustments)